Want to learn how to start a blog? This post will teach you everything you need to know to start a blog in 2021 and beyond!

 Step 4: Install Your Theme + Plugins

-Now that you have the type, plans, address and inner workings of the site set up, it’s time for the fun part—the theme!
+Now that you have your niche, URL, and hosting set up, it’s time for the fun part of starting a blog—the theme!
 A theme is the design of your site.
 Both Squarespace and WordPress use themes.
 There are 1000’s of pre-made, ready-to-use themes available on the internet.

 For a more advanced (best) version, I suggest a Showit theme by Tonic Site Shop (I especially like their Margarita and Cosmopolitan themes.)
 Showit is an add-on to WordPress.
 If you’re tech-savvy or want to outsource it, then I recommend it to use one of Tonic’s themes.